1960s music hero Riley: "The pendulum will swing"

 "I think what I brought into it was a kind of kinetic energy which was similar to the kinetic energies arising in rock 'n roll."

 "In C", released as an LP in 1964, was the classical music piece heard round the world.
-Its mesmerising, repetitious and trance-like cadences knocked the stuffing out of European art music and put music on the path to the streamlined, pulsing sounds popularised further by Glass in his opera "Einstein on the Beach" and Reich's ritualistic "Music for 18 Musicians".
+Its mesmerizing, repetitious and trance-like cadences knocked the stuffing out of European art music and put music on the path to the streamlined, pulsing sounds popularized further by Glass in his opera "Einstein on the Beach" and Reich's ritualistic "Music for 18 Musicians".

 Riley's formal training came after he got interested in Indian music in the 1970s and, under the guidance of the Pakistani-born north Indian raga vocalist Pandit Pran Nath, who died in 1996, he spent about a quarter century soaking up and learning the Indian musical tradition and culture.